 There are no special tax incentives for shipowners registering vessels in the UK.
-The tonnage tax regime (see question 39) does not require that the vessels be registered in the UK.
+The tonnage tax regime does not require vessels to be registered in the UK.

 Other tax provisions

 41 Are there any other noteworthy tax provisions specifically applicable to shipping, shipping income or ship finance?